combs/Arduino-Watchdog-Handler/README.md

 		Example: if you want a 45-second watchdog timer, set it to WDTO_1S and increment a variable until it reaches 45... then do the actual work.

-* You'll still need to take care of the sleep/wake stuff.
+* You'll still need to take care of any sleep/wake stuff.